Sign-tunable anomalous Hall effect induced by two-dimensional symmetry-protected nodal structures in ferromagnetic

 Negative AHC under small magnetization in SRO can be explained by the $\textbf{k}\cdot\textbf{p}$ Hamiltonian expanded near QBCs.
 Neglecting rotation and tilting, a perovskite thin film has a square lattice structure.
-Without SOC, space group generators are $C_{4z},M_z,M_x,$ and $M_y$.
+Without SOC, space group generators are four-fold rotation about the z-axis ($C_{4z}$), and three mirrors $M_x$, $M_y$, and $M_z$, where $M_{\alpha}$ changes the sign of the $\alpha$ coordinate.
 The $\textbf{k}\cdot\textbf{p}$ Hamiltonian valid near $\Gamma$ or $M$ points is written as

-, where $(1,0)^t=|d_{xz} \rangle+i|d_{yz} \rangle \equiv |+1\rangle$ and $(0,1)^t=|d_{xz}\rangle-i|d_{yz}\rangle\equiv|-1\rangle$ are the basis near the QBC.
+where $(1,0)^t=|d_{xz} \rangle+i|d_{yz} \rangle \equiv |+1\rangle$ and $(0,1)^t=|d_{xz}\rangle-i|d_{yz}\rangle\equiv|-1\rangle$ are the basis near the QBC.
 We now discuss the influence of SOC.
-The on-site spin orbit coupling term is expressed as $\lambda L_i\cdot S_i=\lambda(L_x S_x+L_y S_y+L_z S_z)$.
+The on-site spin orbit coupling term is expressed as $\lambda L\cdot S=\lambda(L_x S_x+L_y S_y+L_z S_z)$.
 Since $\langle+1,\sigma|L_zS_z |+1,\sigma\rangle=-\langle-1,\sigma|L_zS_z |-1,\sigma\rangle=\lambda\sigma_z$, the effective Hamiltonian with SOC is written as follows

 where $\sigma_z$ is $+1(-1)$ for majority (minority) bands.
 Thus the gap is opened and the relevant Berry curvature is given by $\Omega(\textbf{k})=\frac{\lambda\sigma_z}{\beta}\frac{2k^2}{(k^4+\lambda^2/\beta^2)^{3/2}}$, where the total Berry curvature $\int\Omega(\textbf{k})d\textbf{k}$ is quantized to $2\pi$.
 Unlike Berry curvature induced by linear band crossing which is maximum at $|\textbf{k}|=0$, Berry curvature induced by QBC is zero at $|\textbf{k}|=0$ and maximum at $|\textbf{k}|=(2\lambda^2/\beta^2)^{1/4}$.